 Q.21 Cooperative Societies that can be form in Meghalaya

-Any type of Cooperative Society which has as its chief objective, the promotion of the economic interest and general welfare of the members in accordance with Cooperative Principles, or a Society established with the object of facilitating the operation of such a Society including a Society formed by the division of an existing registered Cooperative Society or amalgamation of existing two or more Societies may be registered under the "Meghalaya Cooperative Societies Act" (Assam Act 1 of 1950, as adopted by Meghalaya) with or without limited liabilities.
+Any type of Cooperative Society which has as its chief objective, the promotion of the economic interest and general welfare of the members in accordance with Cooperative Principles, or a Society established with the object of facilitating the operation of such a Society including a Society formed by the division of an existing registered Cooperative Society or amalgamation of existing two or more Societies may be registered under the "Meghalaya Cooperative Societies Act, 2015" with or without limited liabilities.

 Q.22 Categorisation By Status And Operation Cooperative Societies

 - State/Apex Level.

 - Meghalaya State Housing Financing Cooperative Society Limited (M.S.H.F.C.S.)

 - Meghalaya Apex Handloom Weaving and Handicrafts Cooperative Federation Limited (M.A.H.W.H.C.F.)

 - Meghalaya State Cooperative and Consumers Federation Limited (M.E.C.O.F.E.D.)

 - Meghalaya State Cadre Management Cooperative Societies (M.S.C.M.C.S.)

 Primary / Grass Root Level :

 Primary Agricultural Credit Societies: P.A.C.S.
 Employees Credit/Thrift Cooperatives (E.C.S.).